 A minimum #2 gauge wire is required.
 For further electrical connection questions, please refer to pages 5 & 6 of the E-Z Anchor Puller anchor winch Manual.

-The anchor winch requires about 65 amps at no load and while dropping the anchor.
-When pulling the anchor, amperage will go from 65 amps to 150 amps.
+The anchor winch requires about 20 - 30 amps at no load and while dropping the anchor.
+When pulling the anchor, amperage will go from 40+ amps depending on the load.

 Possible causes maybe an inoperative or stuck solenoid, inoperative switch, inoperative motor, or loose connections.
 Try jarring the solenoid to free the contacts, if solenoids operate check for voltage at armature post and tighten connections on the motor.
 For more detailed information on how to identify and remedy the problem, please refer to the E-Z Anchor Puller anchor winch manual.
 Troubleshooting Guide….page 11 Test procedure for motor….page 12 Test procedure for solenoids ….page 13 Solenoid Assembly Parts …page 21